danmbrown/city-of-whispers/Playbooks/Crossroads.md

 - Scrutiny (pick a Success on any hit)

 ### Entourage
 You are surrounded by supporters, fans, frequent patrons, and others who hold you in high esteem, or think they can get something from you.
 Pick one Passion for the group and start it at Zeal 0.

-After a roll, you may engage their help.
+After rolling for any move, you may engage their help.
 Describe how they help you and roll with Zeal.
 On a hit, you may bump the result one tier.
 On a 7-9, lower Zeal by 1.

 Whenever you like, but no more than once per session, you may indulge the entourage's passion to increase Zeal.

 **Passions**